ameykaran/xv6-part1/Report.md

 - Modified Makefile to take argument which then defines a macro with the compiler to identify the scheduling policy

 ### FCFS Policy
-- Have checked the `ctime` variable in the `struct proc` which stores the time a process was created.
+- Have created the `ctime` variable in the `struct proc` which stores the time a process was created.
 - We then find the process with the least `ctime` and schedule it